kottans/documentation/docs/doc/code-review.md

 - `console.log` statements should not be left in final version of the code, unless it's part of the functionality
 - Fix irregular indentations and remove redundant empty lines.
 - Put an empty line at the end of every file.
 [Reason](https://stackoverflow.com/questions/729692/why-should-text-files-end-with-a-newline?noredirect=1&lq=1).
 Tune your code editor's settings so it does this for you.
 - Unnecessary comments should be avoided.
-Find a way to express the intent through expressive variable names or by abstracting part of the code into properly named function.
+Find a way to express the intent through descriptive variable names or by abstracting part of the code into properly named function.
 Comments, if there are any, should explain "why", not "what".
 - Use prettier.io for it to format the code for you.
 Turn it on in your code editor or install a plugin.

 ### Code style